patoninho1/Serveur-flotte-de-vehicules-autonomes/README.md

 - There is a max number of vehicle (var maxVehicule can be change in server.js).
 - The last order erase the older (example if you set a destination to a vehicule and without waiting the end change for a new on, the vehicule go directly from where he is to the new one).
 - You cant set new destination for a vehicule in a group (have to change the groupe destination, or remove him of the group for set his personal destination).
-- You cant have more group than vehicule (max number of groupe = actual number of vehicule)
+- You cant have more group than vehicule (max number of groupe = actual number of vehicule).